Detecting the QCD axion via the ferroaxionic force with piezoelectric materials

 \section{Setup}

-We envision an experimental setup similar to the one proposed in Refs.~\cite{Arvanitaki:2014dfa,geraci2017progress}---save for the composition of the source mass.
+We envision an experimental setup analogous to that of the ARIADNE experiment described in Refs.~\cite{Arvanitaki:2014dfa,geraci2017progress} with appropriate modifications, including the implementation of a dilution fridge and a different source mass composition and geometry.
 An oblate spheroidal cavity filled with laser-polarized $\ce{^3He}$ can be used to sense the axion gradient generated by the source mass.
 The spheroidal shape results in a uniform magnetic field inside the sample when polarized along one of the principal axes~\cite{fosbinder2022method}.
 The source mass generates an axion potential as in Eqs.~\ref{eq:grad_theta_mon} and~\ref{eq:grad_theta_dip} from three distinct mechanisms: (1) the SM density $\propto \rho_\mathsf{S}$, (2) the MQM density $\propto \rho_\mathsf{M}$, and (3) the dipole potential $\propto g_p^N n_N$.
 All three may be simultaneously generated by the same source mass, and detected through the spin-precession induced by the Hamiltonian of Eq.~\ref{eq:H_det}.

 The source mass has a flat-plate geometry to maximize the amount of material near the NMR sample within the Compton wavelength of the axion.
 For the SM and MQM, the nuclear spins of the source mass should be polarized along an appropriate direction determined by the crystal structure (e.g.~the pyroelectric vector), whereas the dipole-dipole potential is maximized for out-of-plane nuclear spin polarization, as evident from Eqs.~\ref{eq:grad_theta_mon}~\&~\ref{eq:grad_theta_dip} and illustrated in Fig.~\ref{fig:setup}.